 Dr Jessica Neath

-Dr Jessica Neath is an Anglo-Celtic Australian researcher and writer currently based at the Department of Fine Arts, Monash University, where she has been working with the artist Brook Andrew on the Australian Research Council project Representation, Remembrance and the Memorial since 2016.
+Dr Jessica Neath is a non-Indigenous Australian researcher, writer and project coordinator currently based in the faculty of art, design and architecture at Monash University.
 In 2017, she was the Spiros Zournazis Memorial Fellow at the Australian War Memorial.
 In 2012, she received the John Barrett Award for Australian Studies (Postgraduate Category) for the paper “Empty Lands: Contemporary Art Approaches to Photographing Historical Trauma in Tasmania”, which was published in the Journal of Australian Studies.